What we know so far about the Colorado Springs shooting

 Here's what we know about the Colorado Springs shooting.

-Colorado Springs Police Chief Adrian Vasquez said the gunman began shooting as soon as he entered the nightclub.
+Colorado Springs Police Chief Adrian Vasquez said the gunman began shooting upon entering the nightclub.

-According to authorities, two patrons, Richard Fierro and Thomas James, helped subdue the gunman, which the chief described as heroic.
+According to authorities, two patrons, Richard Fierro and Thomas James, helped subdue the alleged shooter, which the chief described as heroic.

 "We owe them a great debt of thanks," he said at a news conference Sunday.